 - Later in the year they look for sustaining berries, seeds and shelter to get through the long winter months

-- They need a water source
+- They need a water source throughout the year.

 For Landscape value look for shrubs that provide blooms, texture, line, style, Fall leaf color and winter interest.
 Find your garden zone.